outreachy/website/README.md

 # What is Outreachy?

-Outreachy is a three-month paid internship program for people traditionally underrepresented in tech.
+Outreachy is a three-month paid internship program for people traditionally underrepresented in technology.
 This repository is for the Django code that comprises the [Outreachy website](https://www.outreachy.org).

 # Current state of Outreachy tech